 - Bias cuts can be turned under easier for some curved and slanted applique shapes, like hearts.

-Problem Bias Edges
+When Bias Edges Create Problems

 - Bias edges placed along the outer edges of quilt blocks or other components can stretch out of shape as you handle the quilt during construction, making it difficult to match and sew pieces together accurately.

 - Triangles always have at least one bias edge.
-Analyze the pattern to determine the best placement for it--usually on a block's interior and sewn to a straight grain piece when possible for stabilization.
+Analyze the pattern to determine the best placement for it -- usually on a block's interior and sewn to a straight grain piece when possible for stabilization.